Morgan T. Sammons Doctoral Student Award

 Candidates must be the principal investigator/first author on the project.
 While collaborators or co-authors are permitted, the project must primarily reflect the applicant’s work and original thinking.

-The project must be applied clinical research with a general focus on improving psychology delivery in a health, including mental health, setting.
-In general, review papers are not eligible.
+The project must be applied clinical research with a focus on improving health service psychology delivery or clinical outcomes.
+Review or theoretical papers are not eligible.

 Projects that are currently in process may be submitted for consideration.